 Master of Science (MS) Program – Clinical Exercise Physiology

 The program is small and personal.
 These experiences will culminate in a portfolio that will showcase the students’ knowledge and expertise in clinical exercise physiology.
-The Department of Kinesiology and Applied Physiology has state of the art exercise stress testing, body composition, lipid/glucose monitoring, bicycle ergometry and metabolic assessment equipment and highly trained faculty to support the Clinical Exercise Physiology Masters program.
+The Department of Kinesiology and Applied Physiology has state of the art exercise stress testing, body composition, lipid/glucose monitoring, bicycle ergometry and metabolic assessment equipment and highly trained faculty to support the Master of Science in Clinical Exercise Physiology.

 Why University of Delaware?